mvolkmann/MyUnixEnv/notes/GoNotes.md

 - to delete a key/value pair, `delete(myMap, key)`
 - to iterate over, `for key, value := range myMap { ... }`
+- supports concurrent reads, but not concurrent writes or a concurrent read and write
+  - can avoid with channels or mutexes

 ## Concurrency